republik/plattform/src/components/VideoPlayer/docs.md

 - `forceMuted`: Boolean, mutes the player and hides the mute interfaces.
 - `cinemagraph`: Boolean, whether the video is a cinemagraph.
 Forces `loop`, `muted`, `autoPlay` and `playsInline`.
 - `attributes`: Object, arbitrary attributes mapped to the video tag like playsinline, specific ones win
+- `mediaId`: an ID for media progress synching via context

+Context:
+- `getMediaProgress(mediaId)`: a function that is expected to return a `Promise` of a `Number`.
+If present with an `mediaId` prop the player will retrieve the start time on `componentDidMount` from it.
+- `saveMediaProgress(mediaId, currentTime)`: will be constantly called during playback if present with an `mediaId` prop.

 ```react
 <VideoPlayer